portfolio-performance/portfolio-help/docs/en/reference/view/accounts/investment-plans.md

 title: Investment Plans
 ---

-An investment plan is an automated method to facilitate periodic deposits or withdrawals (removal) of funds from a deposit account or the investment in a specific security (through buy or inbound delivery transactions).
+An investment plan is an automated method to facilitate periodic transactions, such as deposits, withdrawals, interest payments, or purchases.
 It allows you to systematically invest or withdraw funds at regular intervals with minimal manual input.

 ## Types of investment plans

-Figure: Three investment plans in main pane and generated transactions of plan-3 in information pane. {class=pp-figure}
+Figure: Four investment plans in the main pane and generated transactions of plan-3 in the information pane. {class=pp-figure}

 ![](images/investment-plans.png)

-There are three main types of investment plans: deposit, removal (withdrawal), and Security Purchase/Delivery (as illustrated in Figure&nbsp;1).
-A deposit plan will increase the balance of a cash account, while a removal plan will decrease it.
+There are four main types of investment plans: deposit, removal (withdrawal), Interest and Security Purchase/Delivery (as illustrated in Figure&nbsp;1).
+A deposit and interest plan will increase the balance of a cash account, while a removal plan will decrease it.
 On the other hand, a Security Purchase/Delivery plan involves both decreasing your deposit account (to fund the purchase of securities) and increasing your security account (as you acquire new securities).
 To create a new plan, simply click the 'New Plan' :octicons-feed-plus-16: button, located at the top right corner of the interface (as shown in Figure 1).

 ### Deposit Investment Plan